kelbyludwig/kel.bz/content/post/netfilter.md

 2. I could route traffic through a router that rewrites the source IP.

 Option 1 seemed interesting, but I was concerned it wasn't flexible enough.
-I was fairly sure after I constructed the IP-layer headers I would have to manually build the TCP layer as well.
+I was assuming after I constructed the IP-layer headers I would have to manually build the TCP layer as well.
 Option 2 seemed more re-usable.
 I could just configure my host OS to send TCP traffic through the router and it would re-write the source IP.
 In this configuration, I only have to send TCP traffic